ntslive/the-outer-limits/README.md

 * Uses data from local json files
 * [SVG sprites](https://css-tricks.com/svg-sprites-use-better-icon-fonts/): Add your icons in `components/icon` as .icon files and use them.

-### How to proceed
+### Setup

-1. Prepare a coffee
-1. Run: `npm i` to install the dependencies
+1. Run: `npm install` to install the dependencies

+### Development
-1. Run: `npm run dev` to run Gatsby
+1. Run: `npm run develop` to run Gatsby
-1. You should see shortly some text that says `The development server is listening at: http://localhost:8000`.
+1. You should see shortly some text that says The development server is listening at: `http://0.0.0.0:8000`.
 Open that address in your browser and…
 1. Start coding!

-### How to build
+#### How to build and review

 1. Run: `npm run build` to build website into `/public` folder
+1. To review run `npm run serve`.

+### Deployment

+Run: `npm run deploy` - this builds the project and then pushes a commit to `gh-pages` branch of the same directory.

 ### Considerations